BboyStatix/Connect4/README.md

 ## Running application
 Run `npm start`
+The following message may pop up: `This command requires Expo CLI.
+Do you want to install it globally [Y/n]?` Type `Y` and press enter and the cli will be installed globally for you.
 It should open a browser window for you.
 There you can see a QR code.
 Open the Expo Client on your mobile device to scan it.

 ## Running tests